 What can I do so the circles do not deform or shrink when cutting and handling them?

 I recommend rolling the dough directly on the baking sheet (cookie sheets work great for this) with a bit of flour.
-Cut and prick the alfajores and go straight to the oven.
-Or on silicone mats that you can slide onto the baking sheet.
-Avoid having to lift the circles.
+Cut and prick the almonds and go straight to the oven.
+You can also roll them on silicone mats and then move them with the mat onto the baking sheet.
+This way, you avoid having to lift the circles.

 My dough is dry.
 Can I add milk or water?

-Occasionally if you live in a very dry climate, or the egg yolks are too small, they will lack liquid to hold the dough together.
-You can add milk or water one teaspoon at a time until you can unite it and knead it.
+Occasionally, if you live in an arid climate or the egg yolks are too small, they will lack liquid to hold the dough together.
+Add one teaspoon of milk or water until you can unite and knead it.

 What is the standard egg size in pastry?